gbrlsnchs/cli/README.md

 package cli.

-Its commands should not be taken seriously, since they do nothing really great, but serve well for demonstration
+Its commands should not be taken seriously, since they do nothing really great, still they serve well for demonstration.

 USAGE:
     my-cmd [OPTIONS] <COMMAND>